fly-apps/dockerfile-laravel/README.md

 # Contribution

 Make a Pull Request please.
-The Laravel team at Fly.io will review your PR, this helps the repository a ton, your contribution is much appreaciated---thanks so much!
+The Laravel team at Fly.io will review your PR, this helps the repository a ton.
+Your contribution is much appreciated---thank you!